In this Article:

 Taurus G3 Pros and Cons

-• Ergonomically very pleasing.
-The grip was comfortable and fit my hand very well.
-The stippled areas really help anchor the gun when firing.
-Frame indentations for your thumb and forefinger are prominent as well, with similar “divots” to allow easier access to the trigger.
+- Ergonomically very pleasing.
+The grip is comfortable and fits my hand well, with stippled areas that enhance control when firing.
+The frame has noticeable indentations for your thumb and forefinger, along with similar “divots” to facilitate easier trigger access.

-• Trigger.
+- Trigger.
 The trigger on my sample had a long take-up, and then once the free movement stopped, you had about a 6-7 pound pull to drop the striker.
 It was a bit gritty, with discernable creep.
 It made me wonder if my groups would be tighter if it had been better.
-I do, however, like Taurus’ new trigger safety blade.
-It is a bit wider, which makes it harder to pinch your trigger finger.
-Plus, the trigger itself is a little straighter than before.
+On a positive note, I appreciate Taurus’s new trigger safety blade.
+It’s wider, reducing the chance of pinching your finger, and the trigger itself is somewhat straighter than previous models.

-That’s the only negative I could find with this gun, and that could be easily addressed by dropping in a replacement trigger.
+This was the only drawback I encountered with the gun, and it could be easily remedied by installing an aftermarket trigger.

 Taurus G3 Review: Up Close & Personal

-This gun is designed to compete with the Glock-19-sized compacts out there.
-I do believe that it will do nicely in the marketplace.
-Before going into more specifics about the gun, allow me to name one of my favorite features: the restrike capability.
+This gun is built to compete with Glock 19-sized compact models, and I think it will perform well in the market.
+Before diving into more detailed aspects of the gun, I want to highlight one of my favorite features: the restrike capability.

-This feature has become fairly common with Taurus pistols, at least most of them.
+This feature is relatively common among Taurus pistols, including most of their models.
 My G2C has two distinct sears, one of which is for the restrike feature.
 The G3 has one sear but is still capable of firing a recalcitrant cartridge with a second or third pull of the trigger, much like a double-action revolver.

 Taurus G3 Safeties